mbarkley/forge-errai/README.md

 ## Add the Errai plugin to the Project

-In the root directory of your new project, having installed the Errai Forge plugin, start Forge and run:
+In the root directory of your new project, having installed the Errai Forge plugin, start Forge and run

     errai setup

 This will prompt you for:

 * The logical name of the [GWT module](http://www.gwtproject.org/doc/latest/DevGuideOrganizingProjects.html#DevGuideModuleXml) for your project.
-(So if you want a module called *App* in the package `org.jboss.errai`, the logical name would be `org.jboss.errai.App` .)
+(So if you want a module called *App* in the package `org.jboss.errai`, the logical name would be `org.jboss.errai.App`)

 * An option to give your module a different name with the "rename-to" attribute (for example, you could rename a logical module `org.jboss.errai.App` to just `app` to help shorten urls).